Author: Barry Holdsworth

 Live bees to be supplied to gardeners

 There is a first time for everything and now gardeners will be able to purchase bees either by mail order or from garden centres.
 Dragonfli and Wildlife World will be marketing live bumblebee hives for gardeners and garden centres.
-Gardeners can purchase a wooden hive known as the Beepol Bumblebee Lodge and a supply a…
+Gardeners are increasingly being offered new ways to support pollination at home, including the opportunity to…

 Arboricultural Method Statement